Edward Olivares Player Props: Royals vs. Angels

 Edward Olivares At The Plate

-- Olivares is hitting .234 with a double, a triple, a home run and three walks.
+- Olivares has a double, a triple, a home run and three walks while batting .240.

-- Olivares has driven in a run in three games this year (21.4%), including one multiple-RBI game.
+- He has hit a long ball in one of 15 games, and in 1.9% of his plate appearances.

+- In three games this season, Olivares has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 14 games so far this season.
+- He has scored in four games this season (26.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.